SAP/xml-tools/packages/xml-toolkit/README.md

 ## Usage

 The Extension will become active when an ".xml" file is opened.
-Both Lexing and Parsing errors will be shown as squiggly red underlines and in the problems view.
+Both lexing and parsing errors will be shown as squiggly red underlines and in the problems view.

 ## Support